kemptm/NCNCA-Lap-Counter/NCNCA Lap Counter Development.md

 ## 6/6/2024

 It all works.
-I made the radio work, though the range is pretty poor and I made the power down do its thing too.
+I made the radio work, though the range is pretty poor, and I made the power down do its thing too.

 On the power-down, I just had to wring out some bad connections.
 That may be a robustness problem for this device.
 The cables should probably be remade by someone who is really good at it.